• en

 Prerequisite:

-• no significant adverse effects on the water balance and no impairment of the groundwater
+• No significant adverse effects on the water balance and no impairment of the groundwater

-• permeable subsoil (kf-value)
+• permeable subsoil (kf value)

 • Swale infiltration

-• Rigolen and pipe-rigolen infiltration
+• Infiltration trenches and pipe trench infiltration

 If infiltration is to take place via technical facilities (infiltration trenches or similar), a permit under water law must be applied for.